LudicMindStudio/RoadAheadTeamVault/Art Documents/Images/Map_sketches/Dolphin Bay (Eastern side).md

 ![[IMG_5738.jpg]]This is the idea I had for bridge design, as well as the fishing area. (could also add birds resting on top of the logs if we want to).

 **Commerce/market area**
-![[IMG_5740.jpg]]I had the idea to have some of the market stands directly connect to buildings, as if the owner lives right above the workplace.
+![[IMG_5740.jpg]] I liked the idea of having some market stands directly connecting to buildings, as if the owner lives right above the workplace.
 As for the style of the buildings, I did end up liking this design as well.
 But if anyone has other ideas let me know!

 Here's more examples: